Wiring subwoofers what's all this about ohms?

 Underpowered subs won't sound good or play very loud.
 Then, if you were to turn up the input to compensate, the amp could end up sending out clipped or distorted signals that could damage the subs.
 It's okay to overpower your subs a little bit, as long as the signal's distortion-free, because they're made to withstand occasional peaks well beyond their normal RMS rating.

 The ultimate goal is to have the amp send its full power to subs that can handle it.
 The object of using different wiring options to optimize the impedance is to get the most power out of the particular amp and subs you have at hand.
-This also happens to be the most efficient way of running an amplifier/subwoofer system.
+This also happens to be the most efficient way of running an amp & sub system.
+For more wiring specifics, check out our subwoofer wiring diagrams.